 On the execution server, jobs are executed using the rights of the service logon account (the default is "systemwalker" on V13.3.1 or earlier, and the local system account on V13.8.0 or later) specified when Systemwalker Operation Manager was installed.
-The logon account of the Job Execution Control service must be the same on the schedule server and execution server (the password does not need to be the same).
+The logon account of the Job Execution Control service must be the same on the schedule server and execution server (the password does not need to be the same, and if the execution server is V13.2.0 or later, the logon accounts do not need to be the same either).